dwavesystems/dwave-ocean-sdk/docs/concepts/index.rst

          with associated linear and quadratic biases.
 Sometimes referred to in other tools as a problem.
          See a fuller description under :doc:`Binary Quadratic Models </concepts/bqm>`.

-      Chain length
-         The number of qubits in a :term:`Chain`.
-         See a fuller description under :doc:`Binary Quadratic Models </concepts/embedding>`.

       Chain
          One or more nodes or qubits in a target graph that represent a single variable in the source graph.
 See :term:`embedding`.
+         See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

+      Chain length
+         The number of qubits in a :term:`Chain`.
+         See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

+      Chain strength
+         Magnitude of the negative quadratic bias applied between variables to form a chain.
-         See a fuller description under :doc:`Binary Quadratic Models </concepts/embedding>`.
+         See a fuller description under :doc:`Minor-Embedding </concepts/embedding>`.

       Chimera
          The D-Wave :term:`QPU` is a lattice of interconnected qubits.
 While some qubits connect to others via couplers, the D-Wave QPU is not fully connected.
          Instead, the qubits interconnect in an architecture known as Chimera.
-         See a fuller description under :doc:`Binary Quadratic Models </concepts/topology>`.
+         See a fuller description under :doc:`QPU Topology </concepts/topology>`.

       Complete graph
       Fully connected